-322 Commonwealth was designed by Bradlee, Winslow, and Wetherell, architects, and built in 1882-1883 by Vinal & Dodge, builders, for building contractor George Wheatland, Jr., for speculative sale, one of three contiguous houses (322-324-326 Commonwealth), and one of fifteen houses (322-326 Commonwealth and 338-360 Commonwealth) built on the same block for George Wheatland, Jr., in 1882-1884.
-George Wheatland is shown as the owner on the original building permit application, dated September 20, 1882, and as the owner of all three houses on the 1883 Bromley map.
+322 Commonwealth was designed by Bradlee, Winslow, and Wetherell, architects, and built in 1882-1883 by Vinal & Dodge, masons, for building contractor George Wheatland, Jr., for speculative sale.
+It was one of three contiguous houses (322-324-326 Commonwealth) built in the same design, and one of sixteen houses (322-326 Commonwealth and 336-360 Commonwealth) built on the same block for George Wheatland, Jr., in 1882-1884.
+George Wheatland is shown as the owner on the original building permit application for 322 Commonwealth, dated September 20, 1882.

 William Sands died in June of 1908.
-Frances Sands (called F. Josephine Sands) continued to live at 322 Commonwealth.
-Their unmarried daughter, Gertrude Savage Sands, lived with her.
+Frances Sands (called F. Josephine Sands) continued to live at 322 Commonwealth with their daughter, Gertrude.

-In August of 1936, William Sands Duncklee, trustee under the will of Frances Josephine Sands, filed for (and subsequently received) permission to convert the property from a single-family dwelling into nine apartments.
-William Duncklee was William and Frances Sands’s grandson, the son of George and Edith (Sands) Duncklee.
-He was an investment broker and lived in Newton with his wife, Helen Duncklee (Sage) Duncklee.
+In August of 1936, William and Ethel (Sands) Duncklee’s son, William Sands Duncklee, as trustee under Frances Josephine Sands’s will, filed for (and subsequently received) permission to convert the property from a single-family dwelling into nine apartments.

 On August 29, 1978, 322 Commonwealth was purchased from William Sands Duncklee by Robert White.
 He already owned fourteen houses on the block: 324–326–328–330–332–334–336 Commonwealth, 344 Commonwealth, 348–350 Commonwealth, and 354–356–358–360 Commonwealth.
 In October of 1978, he purchased 346 Commonwealth.